 Our radiologists are experts in diagnostic radiology, and our satellite offices also are equipped with general X-ray equipment.
 Our newly expanded imaging department is accredited by the American College of Radiology.

-Copies of all examinations are available to patients on compact disc (CD), digital-quality paper, or film.
+Copies of all examinations are available to patients on compact disc (CD).

 Our Radiological Imaging Services

 Our radiologists provide a wide range of diagnostic radiology services, including:

 - DXA Screening (Bone Density Screening)

 - Coronary calcium scoring